 I will take the goal from the 1st question that was indicated from my Concept map.
 The other questions may or may not be included within the goal (s) depending on the refining of the research.

 I am now ready to come up with ideas for the methods I might use in order to answer my research questions.
-For Question # 1, I will collect demographic characteristics on clients and whether they have obtained driver’s licenses, or if they have attempted to do so based on the records kept on clients by Vocational Rehabilitation Field Officers throughout WV, I have already gotten permission from the director of the Ohio County Office to do so in her office.
+For Question # 1, I will collect demographic characteristics on clients of this instructor? of Voc Rehab? and whether they have obtained driver’s licenses, or if they have attempted to do so based on the records kept on clients by Vocational Rehabilitation Field Officers throughout WV, I have already gotten permission from the director of the Ohio County Office to do so in her office.
 After speaking to one field officer previously, I learned that driver license information was not necessarily kept in clients files.
 I might have to come up with a simple questionnaire with some kind of reward system to either have field officers obtain this information from clients, through mail or phone, or allow me to obtain this information from clients by mail or phone.
+As I suggested above, I don’t think this needs to be a research question.
 For this I would need to get clearance from the WV director of Vocational Rehabilitation.
 So the first method used will be data gathering through records and /or questionnaires to be analyzed by quantitative descriptive analysis.
 The second question will be answered via conducting a case study on the specialized driver instructor.
 Through interviews, observations, and gathering of resource materials that he uses, I will be able to ascertain what particular safety concerns he is aware of that are peculiar to this population, and how what methods he uses to assist individuals to reach appropriate safety criterion levels, and how those are evaluated.
 The second method that I will use will be to conduct a case study on the specialized driver instructor.
+Although I think that this could be a subquestion of my broader main research question.
 Question #3 will be answered through the cases study of the specialized driver instructor, as well as interviews with clients that he has had who fall into this populations’ demographics.
 I will question them about their experiences with their attempts to obtain a driver’s license, and their experience with the strategies and preparations that this instructor provided.
-The third method I will use, therefore, will be interviews with the instructors’ previous and/or present clients that are representative of the mild to moderate ID population.
+The third method I will use, therefore, will be interviews with the instructors’ previous and/or present clients that are representative of the mild to moderate ID population, and with the instructor.

 The last section to be complete is the validity.
 This is the most difficult for me at this juncture, since so much of this design map is in progress.
 I will list the first threats that come to mind, with the understanding that this will definitely need additional refinement as I proceed.